Darren Fitzgerald

-Darren Fitzgerald (born 16 December 1977 in Belfast, Northern Ireland) is a Northern Irish football player who plays as a forward.
-He currently plays for Ards F.C. in the Irish League.
+Darren Fitzgerald (born 13 October 1978) is a Northern Irish football player who plays as a forward.
+He currently plays for Tullycarnet FC 3rds in the Down Area].

 Fitzgerald played youth football for Rangers and made one appearance for the senior team.

 Fitzgerald had a role as a Rangers football player in the 2000 film A Shot at Glory, which starred Ally McCoist, many of the Rangers youth and reserve players were used in the film when McCoist's team faces them in the Scottish Cup Final, other players include Derek McInnes and Claudio Reyna.
 Players for other teams include Owen Coyle and other low league players.

+Likes the odd wee pint with his mate Dougal.